irosvall/chatbuds-api-gateway/README.md

 (replace the description next to "=" with its desired value)

-### Enter "npm install" in the terminal to build the dependecies
+### Enter "npm install" in the terminal to build the dependencies

 ## Running API Gateway
 Development mode: enter "npm run start:dev" in the terminal.